Robin L. Smith, MD, MBA

 Author, Industry Leader, Influencer

-Robin L. Smith, MD, MBA, age 59, is global business leader, medical doctor, author and entrepreneur in the healthcare industry.
+Robin L. Smith, MD, MBA, age 59, is a global business leader, medical doctor, author and entrepreneur in the healthcare industry.
 She is a trailblazer in regenerative medicine and predictive analytics and has focused on turnarounds, M&A and disruptive innovations driving interest and growth.
-Dr. Smith received her B.A. degree from Yale University and her M.D. degree from the Yale School of Medicine.
-She holds an M.B.A. degree from the Wharton School of Business, completed the Stanford University Directors Program and received an honorary Doctor of Science degree from Thomas Jefferson Medical College.
-A thought leader in health, Dr. Smith has spoken to diverse audiences in interviews and talks at prestigious venues such as the Future Investment Initiative, Lake Nona Impact Forum and the Vatican.
+Dr. Smith received her B.A. from Yale University and her M.D. from the Yale School of Medicine.
+She holds an M.B.A. from the Wharton School of Business, completed the Stanford University Directors Program and received an honorary Doctor of Science degree from Thomas Jefferson Medical College.
+A thought leader in health, Dr. Smith addressed diverse audiences in interviews and talks at prestigious venues such as the Future Investment Initiative, the Lake Nona Impact Forum and the Vatican, and participated in numerous scientific conferences.

-Dr. Smith has extensive experience serving on the boards of directors and board committees, including audit, nominating, governance, compensation and science and technology committees of multiple private and public companies.
-She served on many public boards including Western Acquisition Ventures Corp.
-(NASDAQ: WAVS), Celularity Inc (NASDAQ: CELU), MYnd Analytics, Inc. (NASDAQ: MYND), Sorrento Therapeutics (NASDAQ: SRNE), ServiceSource International, Inc. (NASDAQ: SREV), Seelos Therapeutics (NASDAQ: SEEL), Rockwell Medical (NASDAQ: RMTI) and Signal Genetics (NASDAQ: SGNL).
-She is currently founder, president and director of Spiritus Therapeutics, founding member of Exotropin and is on the board of Vcinity Inc. Dr. Smith is the managing partner of BRM Holdings and serves as a Global Health Care and Strategic Advisor to CH Group.
-She is a licensed medical doctor and has been clinical associate professor at the Department of Medicine at the Rutgers New Jersey Medical School since 2017.
+Dr. Smith has extensive experience serving on the boards of directors and board committees, including audit, nominating, governance, compensation and science and technology committees of multiple private and public companies in healthcare services, biotechnology, AI, technology and consumer products.
+She has founded numerous companies, including Spiritus Therapeutics and Exotropin, LLC.
+She is also currently on the board of Vcinity Inc. and is the managing partner of BRM Holdings.
+Dr. Smith is a licensed medical doctor and has been clinical associate professor at the Department of Medicine at the Rutgers New Jersey Medical School since 2017.

-Dr. Smith co-authored “Cells Are the New Cure” (2017) and “The Healing Cell: How the Greatest Revolution in Medical History Is Changing Your Life” (2013).
+She co-authored “Cells Are the New Cure” (2017) and “The Healing Cell: How the Greatest Revolution in Medical History Is Changing Your Life” (2013) with forwards by Pope Benedict XVI and CNN’s Sanjay Gupta, MD.
 She has also been widely recognized for her leadership in health care and as a female entrepreneur.
-Most recently, Dr. Smith received the Regenerative Medicine Foundation (RMF) 2019 Stem Cell and Regenerative Medicine Action Award for International Diplomacy in 2019 and the 2018 HEALinc Future Health Humanitarian Award, the Business Intelligence Group’s Woman of the Year Award in 2018 and the 2018 Gold Stevie® Award for Woman of the Year—Government or Non-Profit.
+Most recently, Dr. Smith received the South Florida Business & Wealth and Lifestyle Media’s 2024 South Florida Business & Wealth Prestigious Women’s Award, Regenerative Medicine Foundation (RMF) 2019 Stem Cell and Regenerative Medicine Action Award for International Diplomacy, the 2018 HEALinc Future Health Humanitarian Award, the 2018 Business Intelligence Group’s Woman of the Year Award, and the 2018 Gold Stevie® Award for Woman of the Year—Government or Non-Profit.
 In April 2016, Pope Francis conferred Dr. Smith as Dame Commander with Star of The Pontifical Equestrian Order of Saint Sylvester Pope and Martyr.
-In May 2017, she was awarded the Lifetime Achievement in Healthcare and Science Award by The National Museum of Catholic Art and Library.